L-o-A/SmartContracts/contracts/Readme.txt

 getNFTDetail(id)
     this returns the nft detail.

-putNFTs(ids, levels, heroes, startTimes)
+modifyNFTs(bool adding, ids, levels, heroes, startTimes)
-    Only Admin can set NFT details and its attributes to be minted.
+    Only Admin can set/remove NFT details and its attributes to be minted.

-removeNFTs(ids)
-    Only Admin can remove an NFT for correction purpose before its minted.

 mint(capsuleId)
     User can mint an NFT by providing capsule token that they own.